fmurer/siagss/docs/authentication.md

     - how to distribute the key? (distribute on setup -> how to do on a renew?)

 ## Taken Approach
 I finally choose to authenticate the requests from the signee using HMACs.
-The shared keys are distributed over the Diffie-Hellmann protocol using the same air-gapped channel. `TODO: authenticating those messages still needs to be done!`
+The shared keys are distributed over the Diffie-Hellmann protocol using the same air-gapped channel.
+--> This is now done by simply using the old shared key.
+On the very first setup, which is done by a trusted administrator, the pairing is not signed!